aj11131/note-editor/README.md

 SEARCHING: To display the search bar, click the magnifying glass icon.
 Input entered in the search bar will filter existing notes to only those that contain the entered string.

-SETTINGS: The settings available are add Demo notes and delete all notes.
+SETTINGS: The settings available are add demo notes and delete all notes.

 # NoteEditor